guky667/wordle/README.md

 How to use:

 - Start with a word, ideally "SERAI" as it _should_ yield the most info
-- Add BLACK LETTERS to the "avoid" array
+- Add BLACK LETTERS to the "black_letters" array
-- Add YELLOW LETTERS to each R (remove) array they were found in (firstR, secondR, etc.)
+- Add YELLOW LETTERS to each "yellow" array they were found in (1, 2, etc.)
-- Add GREEN LETTERS to each spot they were found in (first, second, etc.); don't forget to uncomment the arays where leters were added
+- Add GREEN LETTERS to each "green" array in the spot they were found in (1, 2, etc.); don't forget to uncomment the arays where leters were added

 Running:
 - ALL arrays take **single UPPERCASE letters** as elements